akv3001/RNASeq-Based-XBP1s-Detection-/README.md

 - Each of the parameters were tested with combinations configured in increments on validation RNASeq data, prior to establishing the selected ones.
 Below are values for all specified parameters.

 *bowtie2 -p 8 -D 20 -R 3 -N 0 -L 20 -i S,1,0.50 --end-to-end --rdg 1,1 --rfg 1,1 --gbar 10*

+**Publications:**

+This work was applied and validated in two independent publications.
+One referencing this pipeline was accepted and one is under review. *updates to come soon*

+-